Phytochemical Analysis

 Phytochemical Analysis is a bimonthly peer-reviewed scientific journal established in 1991 and published by John Wiley & Sons.
 It covers research on the utilization of analytical methodology in Plant Chemistry.
-The current editor-in-chief is Prof Satyajit Sarker (Liverpool John Moores University) and Managing Editor is Dr Lutfun Nahar (Liverpool John Moores University).
+The current editor-in-chief is Prof Satyajit Sarker (Liverpool John Moores University) and Managing Editor is Prof Lutfun Nahar (Liverpool John Moores University).

 Abstracting and indexing

 The journal is abstracted and indexed in: